 As for the priests, he (Moses)… forbade them to marry harlots.
 He also forbade them to marry a slave or a captive, and such as got their living by cheating trades, and by keeping inns: as also a woman parted from her husband, on any account whatsoever.
 Nay, he did not think it proper for the high-priest to marry even a widow of one that was dead, though he allowed that to the priests; but he permitted him only to marry a virgin, and to retain her.
 Antiquities of the Jews III.XII.2 (My underline to illustrate the portion added by the Pharisees that would affect Hyrcanus’ mother.)

 I feel they made the change in the Law expressly to be used against Hyrcanus’ mother as a way to challenge his right to be the High Priest.
-Almost all women in a war had to deal with being a hostage or a captive and therefore rape.
-But for High Priests’ mothers and wives, the necessity of virginity was written into Mosaic Law.
+Royal, priestly women in a war had to deal with being a hostage or a captive and therefore rape and may be why it wasn’t spelled out in the Law because the necessity of High Priestly women’s virginity…wives and daughters…was written into Mosaic Law.
 Hyrcanus could not let the accusation against his mother stand, though.
-He had contributed to her martyed death.
+He had contributed to her martyred death.
 Nor could he let the challenge to his right to the High Priesthood stand.
-He left…

 …the party of the Pharisees, and abolished the decree… and punished them that observed them…But when Hyrcanus had put an end to this sedition, and after that lived happily…and then died, leaving behind him five sons, he was esteemed by God worthy of the three privileges—government of his nation, the dignity of the high priesthood, and prophecy; for God was with him, and enabled him to know futurities.
 Antiquities of the Jews XIII.X.7